 Donna is a very prominent first name for women (#17 out of 4276, Top 1%) and also a very prominent last name for all people (#33876 out of 150436, Top 23%).
 (2000 U.S. Demographics)

-Presented below is the birth name popularity of Donna for girls.
+Presented below is the birth name history of Donna for girls.
 Donna reached its top position of #8 in the U.S. during the years 1960-1969, but is not listed at the moment.
-(2014 Birth Statistics)
+(2014 U.S. SSA Records)

-Below is a graphed analysis of the usage of Donna and corresponding names.
+Below is a graphed analysis of the history of Donna and corresponding names.
 Dona, Donita, Donnie, Ladonna and Madonna are the popular related forms of Donna appearing in the Top 1000.
-These girl names were at the top of their popularity during the years 1930-1939 (usage of 0.4605%) and have become significantly less popular since, with versions such as Donita, Donna, Donnie, Ladonna and Madonna falling out of fashion.
-(2014 Birth Statistics)
+These forms of Donna were popular during the years 1930-1939 (median #539) and have become significantly less common since, with versions such as Ladonna becoming less fashionable.